 We strive to advance the interests of all our stakeholders - including patients, healthcare professionals, employees, investors, and our communities - by operating in an ethical and sustainable way.
-We do this by holding true to our core values: Respect, Collaboration, Excellence, Creativity, Agility and Integrity.
+We do this by holding true to our core values of operating with Purpose, Agility and Creativity, and as a single Team.
 These values are at the heart of our sustainability activities.
-For more information about our sustainability achievements in 2022, we encourage you to read our 2022 Sustainability Report, which is available for download at www.investor.si-bone.com/sustainability in April 2023.
+For more information about our sustainability achievements in 2023, we encourage you to read our 2023 Sustainability Summary Report, which will be available on our website in April 2024.
 This report and any content on our website is provided for reference only and is not incorporated by reference in this Proxy Statement.